civicrm/civicrm-core/.gitlab/issue_templates/problem.md

 Overview:
 ----------------------------------------
-_Please describe your issue in detail._
+_Please describe your problem or bug in detail._

 Reproduction steps:
 ----------------------------------------